What Are Walk Boards?

 - Decking systems may include side rail integration.

-Walk board work better in adjustable systems.
-Fixed scaffold decks suit large, permanent scaffold installations.
+Walk boards work best in adjustable scaffold systems.
+Fixed scaffold decks suit large, long-term scaffold setups.

 Walk Boards in Different Industries